citahub/cita/README.md

 - **High Performance**: In CITA, consensus and transaction execution are decoupled as separate microservices.
 The consensus service is only responsible for transaction ordering, which can finish independently before transaction execution, thus increase transaction processing performance.

 - **Customizable and Pluggable Components**: CITA is designed to be highly customizable.
-It support pluggable implementations of different components.
+It supports pluggable implementations of different components.
 You can easily customize your blockchain to fit business requirements.
 For example it's easy to replace the default Tendermint consensus algorithm with more appropriate consensus algorithms if necessary or you can replace the default executor EVM to something else as well.

 ## White Paper